ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

         **Note:**

-        Do not select more than one week unless instructed to do so by Red Hat Support.
+        Do not select more than one week unless instructed to do so by Support.

     2. Select a **Start Date**.